-Simply learning what to do over the course of one-to-two days doesn't lead to acting differently in the long run.
+Learning what to do over the course of one-to-two days DOES NOT lead to acting differently in the long run.

 If the goal of the training is to help your leaders adopt new skills, the work required to change a behavior will take far more than a one day workshop, an online course, or even a series of monthly sessions.

 To successfully make the transition from top individual contributor to leader of people requires leaders to develop the habits of great leaders.

 No matter how good and engaging a presentation is, habit formation takes time.

 It occurs when a new action, like the leadership skill of listening with intention and attention, is practiced over and over.

 Each time you practice listening in this new way, neurons in your brain are firing and creating a new neural pathway.

 The more you practice, the stronger the neural pathway becomes and the easier it is for you to listen.

 The neural pathway for listening can be created or rediscovered in one session, but to form a habit you need to practice deliberately over several weeks.

 30 minutes with an L&D Expert.